dEhiN/SD-Training-Master/online-platforms/coursera/ibm/getting-started-with-git-and-github/module-3-practice-project/README.md

 # Purpose

-This is a forked repo created for the _IBM Full Stack Software Deeloper_ program on Coursera.
+This is a forked repo created for the _IBM Full Stack Software Developer_ program on Coursera.

 # LogisticsShippingRates
 Please consider the below factors while contributing